 Coherence Analysis

-The coherence analysis is executed by the script coherence.m.
-The cortex shows distinct coherence profiles when analysed at different frequencies and different tangential, as well as radial distances.
-As described by Maier et al 2014 (see Figure 3)19 and Srinath and Ray 2014 (see Figure 1)20.
-The coherence is degrading by increasing frequency, as well as with tangential distance.
-Furthermore, coherence is increasing in the presence of an applied stimuli at similar frequency as the input frequency.
+The coherence analysis is executed by the script coherence_sub.m.
+The cortex shows distinct coherence profiles when analysed at different frequencies and different tangential, as well as radial distances, as described by Maier et al 2014 (see Fig. 3)19 and Srinath and Ray 2014 (see Fig. 1)20.
+The coherence is degrading by increasing frequency, as well as with tangential distance (e.g. Fig. 4d).
+Furthermore, coherence is increasing in the presence of an applied stimuli at similar frequency as the input frequency (e.g. Fig. S7).
 Tangential distance measurement, as well as frequency measurements are suitable for application in the non-local model.
-In Figure 12 we show an example of coherence analysis of a signal created by 1% of spontaneous activated neurons.
+In Fig. T12 we show an example of coherence analysis of a signal created by 1% of spontaneous activated neurons.
 The input is at random locations each processing step and is 10 mV.
 The signal is recorded by 6 electrodes at distances of 1 (MEA2), 2 (MEA3), 4 (MEA4), 8 (MEA5) and 16 mm (MEA6), from MEA1.
 It can be concluded that the coherence is decreasing with distance of electrodes and coherence is declining at high frequencies.
-However, overall coherence is below 0.6 and is has a maximum at 50 Hz.
+However, overall coherence is below 0.6 and is has a maximum at ~50 Hz.